 Episode Legend begins just after the Wutai war, a month and a half before the start of BC’s main storyline, but don’t get settled!
 For unknown reasons, Verdot calls Tseng to his office to tell him that he wants to recall a certain former Turk to duty.
 Tseng seems to know the guy, and informs us that he’s been held under house arrest in Costa del Sol for being a member of an anti-Shinra group.
 Verdot doesn’t seem concerned, however, and sends Tseng off to Costa del Sol without much more to say.

 Tseng does a few interviews with NPCs and learns the man in question is probably on the beach, which sounds like a violation of his house arrest, but no one ever brings that up.
-The man turns out to be an orange-haired smoker that goes unnamed for the length of the scenario, so I might as well identify him as Legend (Male), unlocked by clearing the scenario.
+The man turns out to be an orange-haired smoker that goes unnamed for a chunk of the scenario, so I might as well identify him as Legend (Male).
 The Legendary Turk, turned traitor to his own company?
 After the rest of FFVII, it almost sounds like a tale as old as time.

 Legend shows off a bit, reveals that he knows Tseng personally, and ultimately tells us that he hasn’t done a mission since “[ μ ] – εγλ 1999.”
 Because FFVII’s dates are meaningless jabber, I’ll just spoil that he’s referring to two years back (or to be more precise, one year and two months before the end of the war), or nearly eight years before the events of FFVII.

-Legend claims that he’ll join back up if Tseng can beat him in a fight, but you’re forced to lose.
+Legend claims that he’ll join back up if Tseng can beat him in a fight, but you’re forced to lose (the existence of this fight suggests Episode Legend was released after Episode Tseng, since you’d have to have a playable Tseng to do it).
 Still, this makes a fair time to mention that Legend fights using explosives.
 After the fight, Tseng flashes back to his first encounter with Legend, which took place at Shinra HQ.
 It seems Legend was brand new as a Turk at the time, and that this was his one and only mission, which makes his status as a “Legendary Turk” incredibly dubious.
-But it seems his status as a legendary terrorist is already well-established, as rash, young Tseng pulls a gun on him even though he’s in company headquarters and was let in by his own boss!
+But it seems his status as a legendary terrorist is already well-established however, as rash, young Tseng pulls a gun on him even though he’s in company headquarters and was let in by his own boss!

-Legend and Verdot manage to talk Tseng down, and we learn that Legend used to be known as “The Grim Reaper of the Battlefield” back in his terrorist days (FFWiki has a more literal translation: “Death God of the Battlefield.”
-I prefer Grimoire’s but I admit the literal translation shows just how bad it must have been).
+Legend and Verdot manage to talk Tseng down, and we learn that Legend used to be known as “The Grim Reaper of the Battlefield” back in his terrorist days.
 We also learn that he’s not so much a career terrorist as he is a mercenary, raising the question of why Shinra never hired him earlier!
 Because it wouldn’t do to call him “Legend” at this stage in his career, Tseng asks him for a name and he asks Tseng to call him “Bomb,” instead.
 How FFIX!

 At this point, Verdot sends you on a yet-unspecified mission, and Legend gives the player the chance to choose between his two very different weapon sets for Legend, and option not provided in other bonus episodes.
 You can choose between time bombs or remote-controlled bombs.
-Judging from the translation, I suspect that Legend/Bomb plays a lot like Bomberman, dropping bombs on his current location and then moving away.
+Judging from the translation, I suspect that Legend/Bomb plays a lot like Bomberman, dropping bombs on his current location and then moving away, maybe or (more likely) maybe not vulnerable to his own attacks.
 Judging again from the translation, it seems like the two bombs have different shockwaves / areas of effect as well.
 You play as Bomb for the rest of the scenario.

 Bomb and Tseng meet up again at an arms factory, where we learn they’re dealing with a kidnapping situation.
 A Shinra middleman and owner of the arms factory, Mr. Rayner, has been kidnapped by an anti-Shinra group.
 Since they’re insisting on the release of political prisoners, and since the fuss will drag the secret location of the arms factory into the open, Shinra refuses to deal with them.
 Like in Episode Reno, Bomb then starts a bet with a prize on the line.
 While the prize isn’t specified in the transcript, we do get the conditions of the bet.
 Bomb says he can clear the entire facility on his own within ten minutes (the opening dialogue specifies there are a whole forty terrorists in the building, but it’s unclear if they’re all a part of this opening bet).
 I suspect the sequence actually ends when Bomb next makes contact with Tseng, which is well before the end of the mission, but who knows!

 After setting the bombs on the pillars, Bomb actually does go to the second floor, where he finds Mr. Rayner tied up by the terrorist leader, Reck.
 Naturally, Bomb and Reck know one another too, just like seemingly everyone else in here.
-They talk briefly, at which point Bomb blows the support pillars.
+They talk briefly, at which point Bomb blows the support pillars on the first floor.
 The transcript doesn’t make it clear what happens to the room they’re standing in, but Bomb announces that everyone on the first floor is now dead.
 After this, he and Reck appear to have a fight.